-In the DRE Condensed IDC, approved participants must be certified and experienced DREs who have demonstrated proficiency in the administration of the DRE procedure.
+In the DRE IDC, approved participants are DREs who have demonstrated proficiency in the administration of the DRE procedure.
 They shall be employed and under the direct control of a public criminal justice agency or institution involved in providing training services to law enforcement agencies.
+They must have successfully completed the NHTSA/IACP DEC Program.
 Their reason for attending this training should be motivated by:

-- a desire to develop or strengthen effective presentation skills - a desire to develop or strengthen skills as a DRE instructor - a desire to learn how to conduct interactive participant-centered training - a desire to become more familiar with the NHTSA/IACP DRE curriculum
+- a desire to develop or strengthen effective presentation skills - a desire to develop or strengthen skills as a DRE instructor - a desire to learn how to conduct interactive participant-centered training - a desire to become more familiar with the DRE curriculum available through NHTSA and the IACP

-DRE Condensed IDC materials are available through the local DRE State Coordinator, by accessing www.decp.org, or through the local highway safety office.
+DRE IDC materials are available through the local State DRE Coordinator and also by accessing www.decp.org or through your local highway safety office.
 At a minimum, the following materials should be provided to all participants: